MLopez-Ibanez/eaf/cran-comments.md

 I would like to submit a new version of the 'eaf' package to CRAN.

-This fixes a -Wuse-after-free warning reported by Prof Brian Ripley.
+This fixes several warnings reported by CRAN.

 Regarding this NOTE: